Terascale-All-sensing-Research-Studio/MultiModal_VR_BallThrowing_Dataset/demographics/README.md

 The file demographics.csv provides user demographics for: **Age**, **Height (in)**, **Weight (lb)**, **Writing Hand**, **Throwing Hand**, **Throwing Sport Experience**, **Type of Throwing Sport**, and **VR Experience**.
 The value of **ID** is matched to the same users in the croppedvideo, mmpose, and openpose body pose data folders.

-+ **Throwing Sport Experience** is a Likert-like scale with values ranging from none, low, low-medium, medium, medium-high, high
++ **Throwing Sport Experience** is a Likert-like scale with values ranging from none, low, low-medium, medium, medium-high, high.

-+ **VR Experience** is a Likert-like scale with values ranging from none, low, low-medium, medium, medium-high, high
++ **VR Experience** is a Likert-like scale with values ranging from none, low, low-medium, medium, medium-high, high.
++ **Type of Throwing Sport** can take multiple values separated by a '/'.
 + A (blank) indicates that the participant did not provide data for that field.

 | ID	| Age |	Height (in)	| Weight (lbs)	| Writing Hand |	Throwing Hand |	Throwing Sport Experience	| Type of Throwing Sport	| VR Experience |